-Expats moving to Greece with children should start making provisions for schooling as early in the process as possible.
+Expats moving to Greece with children should apply at schools as far in advance of the move as possible.